 This Law course will set you on track for a successful career in law and help you develop valuable skills employers look for, including commercial awareness, personal integrity and an ethical approach.
 During the course, you’ll study modules such as ‘Higher Education Skills and Competencies’, ‘Criminal Law and Procedure’, ‘Public Law and the Law of the European Union’ and ‘Practical Tort Law’

 By the end of the course, you’ll have the intellectual tools and knowledge to tackle real-world issues within the legal sector or within legal departments of organisations.

 A typical week for you will include lectures, seminars, group work and e-learning.
 We encourage you to develop study skills and carry out independent legal research.
-You will also have opportunities to present ideas to other students and develop concepts within groups.
+You'll also have opportunities to present ideas to other students and develop concepts within groups.
 A number of modules incorporate court/tribunal visits, video presentations and visiting speakers.

-The Social Sciences and Law Integrated Foundation Year includes four modules:
+The Social Sciences and Law Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Undertake an in-depth study of the substantive legal institutions in England and Wales, including the legislative process, delegated legislation, court structure, and the legal profession.
 Develop a sound understanding of the purpose and scope of money laundering regulations and their impact on the legal profession.
 Apply the key concepts and law you’ve learned to make an accurate and reasoned analysis of appropriate scenarios.

 Examine fundamental contractual principles, including freedom, equality, and privity in contract.
 Develop a detailed knowledge and understanding of how a contract is formed and what is required by law to constitute a valid contract.
 Consider in detail the concept of breach of contract and the remedies which flow from the breach, including the general availability and different types of damages as well as other remedies such as repudiation, rescission, and specific performance.